 If you are looking for a traditional, safe, Catholic environment for your child with standards that help them achieve their physical, moral and academic best, then Star of the Sea is your best choice!
+Catholic schools outperform all others in recent data.
+Click here to see how we excel.
 Please call us at 757-428-8400 for a personal tour.

 What are the school hours and do you have buses?

 School hours are from 8:00am – 3:00pm.
 We provide morning care at 7am and after school care from 3pm-6pm.
 We do not have any busing.

 Do you have to be Catholic to apply to Star of the Sea School?

 No, you do not.
 We have non-Catholic families here although we do have priority status for admissions: siblings of already enrolled children are considered for admission first, then we admit Catholic families and then non-Catholics.

 We start with Early Learners (PK3).
 Your child must turn three by September 30 of the school year that they enter Star of the Sea and be fully potty trained.
 Our students graduate in eighth grade with up to 4 high school credits.

 What are your students’ opportunities for high school?

 Some of our students attend Catholic High School in Virginia Beach.
 The balance of our graduates are admitted to the Virginia Beach academies, private and public high schools.